Military College of Engineering (Pakistan): CED-93 B

+One of the Abdullah above was also Mess Perfect.

+Square Cricket

+Square cricket was an integral part of the course throughout all four years, fostering camaraderie, teamwork, and healthy competition among the cadets.

+Muhammad Sajjad Awan from Khushab emerged as the most outstanding cricketer of CED 93-B. He finished his four-year career as the highest wicket-taker, highest run-scorer, and recorded the most catches and most run-outs, making him the undisputed Best Cricketer of the Course.

+Disclamer: These edits have been done by Muhammad Raza From Islamabad.

 Combat Engineering Wing

 Combat Engineering Wings of Military College of Engineering train Military Personnel so they can perform a variety of construction and demolition tasks under combat conditions.
 Such tasks typically include constructing and breaching trenches, tank traps and other fortifications, bunker construction, bridge and road construction or destruction, laying or clearing land mines and other physical work in the battlefield.
 More generally, the combat engineer's goals involve facilitating movement & support of friendly forces while impeding that of the enemy.